thiagohmoreira/ReactiveCanvas/README.md

 # Reactive Canvas

-Is a demo application of React, Redux and D3 integration.
+A demo application of React, Redux and D3.

 ### Requirements